paths-erc/docs/db-handbook/manuscripts.md

 ### Dating

+#### SOURCE FOR DATING
+- Used to further qualify the type of dating.
+Available sources are: `colophon`, `palaeography`, `prosopography` and `related manuscripts` in case a manuscript is part of a (well) datable group of manuscripts.
+- DB id: `chronofrom`

 #### FROM
 - Lower chronological limit (year) of the codicological unit, to be expressed in years.
-Negative values are used for BC dating
+Negative values are used for BCE dating
 - DB id: `chronofrom`

 #### TO
 - Upper chronological limit (year) of the codicological unit, to be expressed in years.
-Negative values are used for BC dating.
-In the case of an exact date (year), this field should be filled with the same value of the From (chronofrom) date.
+Negative values are used for BCE dating.
+In the case of an exact date (year), this field should be filled with the same value of the From ([chronofrom](#from)) date.
 When no elements of dating are available, the label is blank.
 -DB id: `chronoto`

 #### DATING CRITERIA
 - Criteria and information source for dating.
-If the manuscript/fragment is not dated, the field is blank.
+If the manuscript/fragment (= codicological unit) is not datable, the field is blank.
 - DB id: `datingcriteria`

 ---